mi-desai/Major-Studio-1/final-documentation/README.md

 https://github.com/nhn/tui.chart

 Because my design focus kept changing over what I wanted to do with the Met financial data, I used this chart to take a "shortcut" over this technical part of the process to create "Met in the Money."

+Please see either the live website above, or look at the video (met-in-the-money.mp4) to get an idea of the full functionality of this project.

 # Unit Four - Mobile